55: No Such Thing As Samurai Nail Clippers

 tree bay.

-You know, when you pick up a plant and you see those little white strands coming off plants' roots, that's a kind of fungus, and this system is called mycorrhizae, and it's a way of them communicating with each other.
+that's a kind of fungus, and this system is called mycorazi, and it's a way of them communicating with each other.

-So this fungus will link a whole garden of plants together or a whole forest of trees together.
-And if one tree is lacking in nutrients or water, then it will send out a signal.
+So, this fungus will link a whole garden of plants together, or a whole forest of trees together.

-And then another tree will be able to send it nutrients or water via the fungus.
+And if one tree is lacking in nutrients or water then it will send out a signal and then another tree will be able to send it nutrients or water via the fungus.

 They have news updates.
 This is my version of news updates.

-So if they're under attack, let's say, for instance, a plant is being attacked by an aphid, then they'll be able to emit signals via the mycorrhizae network, and other plants around will know that the aphids are coming and they will put up their defenses.
+So if they're under attack, let's say for instance a plant is being attacked by an aphid, then they'll be able to emit signals via the mycorrhizae network and other plants around will know that the aphids are coming.

+and they will put up their defenses.
 Yeah, but how much defense does a tree have?

-Because I remember reading a few years ago that when giraffes eat acacia trees, they will give out some kind of signal to the other trees to say there are giraffes coming, you're going to get eaten.
+Because I remember reading a few few years ago that when giraffes eat acacia trees, they will give out some kind of signal to the other trees to say there are giraffes coming, you're going to get eaten.

 Now I'm going to get eaten and spend the last hour of my life afraid.